sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>

+Mar 2023: Our [Paper](https://sayarkarmakar.github.io/publications/countingarch.pd) is now accepted at Resources Policy.

+Mar 2023: I was invited to join the board of ACM Transactions of Probabilistic Machine learning.
+Also my tenure at the Early career advisory board of Journal of Multivariate Analysis was extended by one more year.

+Feb 2023: Our [Paper](https://arxiv.org/abs/2208.04980) is now accepted at Social Network Analysis and Mining.
+This is my first work with an undergraduate student and Chris's first ever publication.
+Congrats Chris and thank you!
+This is a much more comprehensive work building on my earlier works on effect of COVID-19 on cyberbullying.

+Feb 2023: Our [Paper](https://arxiv.org/abs/2005.01699) is now accepted at Neurocomputing.

+Feb 2023: Our [Paper](https://arxiv.org/abs/2112.08601) is now accepted at Financial Innvoation.
+This is my first work with a graduate student and Kejin's first ever publication.
+Congrats Kejin and thank you!

 Jan 2023: Our [Paper](https://sayarkarmakar.github.io/publications/countingarch.pd) received a revision request from Resources Policy.

 Dec 2022: We submitted [Paper](https://arxiv.org/abs/2212.01753) from the collaboration on ergodicity of PCA.

 Dec 2022: Our paper on spatiotemporal Clustering with Dr. Soudeep Deb received a revision request from Computational Statistics and Data Analysis.

 Nov 2022: Our [Paper](https://arxiv.org/abs/2005.01699) got a revision request from Neurocomputing.

 Nov 2022: We submitted a paper on Adversarial attacks on Binarized Neural Network.